 This is also a great hack for when you when you’re traveling on vacation and need to protect a mattress that might not be yours from a toddler potty accident.

-Remove the Stinky Urine Smell From the Mattress
+How to Remove Urine Smell from the Mattress

-When potty accidents do happen, it’s important to know how to remove the smell of urine from your mattress and minimize that nasty bacteria that can make a home in your mattress.
+When potty accidents do happen, it’s important to know how to remove the urine smell from the mattress and minimize that nasty bacteria that can make a home in your mattress.

 It won’t be a paste, it’ll be a little damp but it will still seem like powder.
 I just use a fork to mix mine together.